mhermary/Moving_average_monitor/README.md

 # Moving_average_monitor

-Sends an email whenever the moving average of certain stock indices are trading below their 100 day moving averages
+Sends an email every weekday covering the moving average status of certain stocks and indices as well as their RSIs